 Students are encouraged to pay for college without taking a loan if they can, but if the situation forces their hand to opt for a student loan, then there is still a silver lining, as the interest you pay on a student loan is beneficial towards lowering taxes.

-Almost 70 percent of the graduates from across US colleges have student loan debt.
-You can deduct up to nearly $2,500 of interest per year paid on your student loan debt from taxes.
-However, if you’re earning more than $80,000 a year, you cannot claim any deductions.
-Similarly, if your taxable income is between $48,000 and $65,000, your deduction gradually phases out.
+As of March 2023, around 70% of the graduates from across US colleges have student loan debt.
+For the 2022 tax year, you can deduct up to nearly $2,500 of interest per year paid on your student loan debt from taxes.
+However, if you’re earning more than $90,000 a year, you cannot claim any deductions.
+Similarly, if your taxable income is between $80,000 and $90,000, your deduction gradually phases out.
+For graduates filing jointly, the limit is $180,000 and the phase-out range begins at $160,000.

-So assuming that you’re in the 25 percent tax bracket, a full claim of the $2,500 on interest deductions could cut your tax bill by $625.
+So assuming that you’re in the 25% tax bracket, a full claim of the $2,500 on interest deductions could cut your tax bill by $625.

 3. Purchase a house